merrychap/fluffychat/README.md

 ### General description
 You can communicate with people by writing messages and sending different files.
 This chat provides rooms and private messages between users.
 Chat is protected by RSA encryption.

+Also, you can run several chat entities on the same host.
+You have to just clone chat in different directories (it will be changed, of course).
+It's all because of database.db.
+When you are trying run another entity in the same directory as the first then database.db will be thinking that first entity and yours are the one entity (bad, I know)

 For detailed description see DECOMPOSITION.md file.

 ### Some details